Vyral/base-template/_drafts/q-what-question-did-forbes-ask-me.md

 youtube_code: N-bjHz6tv6s
 ---

-{% include youtube.html %}Forbes asked me a key question, and I’m answering it for you today.
+{% include youtube.html %}<center>Forbes asked me a key question, and I’m answering it for you today.</center>

 Last week, Forbes Magazine (a periodical focused on American business) called and asked me a few questions.
 I gave them my best answers, and today I’m going to share the most essential one with you.&nbsp;